A Cape Cod Vacation About EATING…

 Woods Hole’s Waterfront Walkway

 After dinner, Colin and I took a stroll along the oceanfront path and piers of the town.
 The Oceanographic Institution’s buildings gave a college campus feel to the area, and everything felt relaxingly intellectual.
+Strolling the waterfront is a key addition to the list of things to do in Falmouth, MA!

 The purple sky that night reminded me of my time in Folly Beach, South Carolina… though the jolly squid decorating the fences reminded us we were squarely in the land of ocean research: Woods Hole!
 (You know you want a squid decorating YOUR fence at home…)